jie108/dagbagM/README.md

 ## dagbagM:
 contains the R package "dagbagM" for learning directed acycic graphs for mixture of continuous and binary variables

-## dagbag_bagging:
+## dagbag:
 contains the R package "dagbag".
-The function dagbag::score_shd() can be used for aggregating the DAGs learnt from bootstrap resamples
+The function dagbag::score_shd() is used for aggregating the DAGs learnt from bootstrap resamples

 ## Simulation_scripts:
 contains the R scripts for replicating the simulation results in the manuscript: "DAGBagM: Learning directed acyclic graphs of mixed variableswith an application to identify prognostic protein biomarkers inovarian cancer".